anhtudo1209/Code-Battle-Arena/backend/exercises/013-reverse-string/problem.md

 # Reverse String

-Given a string (without spaces), print the string in reverse order
+Given a string (without spaces), print the string in reverse order.

 ## Input
 a string (without spaces)